GetAndStartContextAndTime

 >

-Notice that GetAndStartContextAndTime is a static method.
+Notice that GetAndStartContextAndTime is static.
 This method, along with EndTimeAndContext, can be called from the static Section class, so your code does not have to keep track of the created sections.
 However, the top-level section is used to report the timing information using ToStringVerbose, so the code above preserves a reference to the return value for the first GetAndStartContextAndTime call.

 Section and TimeManager